 Types of Code Reviews

-Developers can use several different code review types to check their work:
+Developers can use several different code review types, like synchronous or asynchronous, to check their work:

 ● Formal or technical reviews, also called Fagan inspections, are very structured and focused on finding defects in the code.
 They are not commonly used in practice.